DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Modify the platform specific settings

-1. Modify the `Platform/Android/AndroidManifest.xml` to request permissions for network access, file storage and document access.
+1. In the `Platform/Android/AndroidManifest.xml` file, to set up the file provider, which is required for the application to store downloaded reports:

    _Platform/Android/AndroidManifest.xml_:
    ```xml